aden1350/scenarios/pandas/challenge-company-sales/step1.md

-# Step 1 Loading and inspecting the data:
+# Step 1 Loading and inspecting the data

 In this step, you will load the data from a CSV file using Pandas, and then inspect the data to get an understanding of its structure and content.

-## Requirements:
+## Requirements

 Read in the data from the input file and write the first 5 rows to a CSV file using `read_data_head()`.
 The function takes in two arguments, the input file name and the output file name for the first 5 rows.
 The output file will contain the first 5 rows of the input file.